 Also of interest is that Jefferson has more people living here who work in computers and math than 95% of the places in the US.

-In Jefferson, a lot of people use the train to get to work every day though Jefferson is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Jefferson has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

+Jefferson is a somewhat ethnically-diverse town.
 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jefferson residents report their race to be White, followed by Asian.
-Important ancestries of people in Jefferson include English, Irish, Scottish, and French .
+The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Jefferson include German, Irish, Italian, English, and Polish.

 The most common language spoken in Jefferson is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.